 The CEO Employment Agreement also provides that Mr. Leon may resign on giving at least four (4) weeks' written notice to the Corporation; which notice period may be waived by the Corporation in whole or in part, subject to the ESA and the continuation of Mr. Leon's pay and benefits during such notice period.

-In connection with the CEO Employment Agreement, Mr. Leon also entered into an Option grant letter and is subject to standard covenants related to the confidentiality and ownership of Corporation information, non-solicitation and non-competition.
+In connection with the CEO Employment Agreement, Mr. Leon also entered into an Option grant letter and is subject to standard covenants related to the confidentiality and ownership of Corporation information, and certain restrictive covenants.

 CFO Agreement